 Finally for a bit of dare devil action.
 There is a lovely lake / pond in just outside the bar area.
 With several whimsical stone carvings dotted around.
 The main draw for our kids is the stepping stones.

 Back and forth they leaped the stones.
 By the fifth time I called it a day and said it was time to go for dinner.
 In reality I really didn’t want to fish them out of the pond.
 We returned to the bar and finished off our drinks, when a child walked in.
 Sobbing her eyes out, drenched in a “party dress”.
 Clearly I could see this happening for our kids and possibly took the right actions.

 Crooked Spoon Breakfast

 Overall, we really loved our little stay at the Enchanted Village in our Woodland Lodge.
-The girls were at the perfect age to enjoy the play areas, and loved the freedom to roam in the pretty grounds.
-Having stayed at the Alton Towers hotel and Splash Landings on previous visits, the Enchanted Village is by far my favourite due to the excellent theming and peaceful location.
+The girls were at the perfect age to enjoy the play areas and loved the freedom to roam in the pretty grounds.
+Having stayed at the Alton Towers Resort and Splash Landings on previous visits, the Enchanted Village is by far my favourite due to the excellent theming and peaceful location.